maxims94/helius-post-alpenglow/README.md

 Alpenglow's primary components are Rotor and Votor.
 Rotor streamlines block dissemination by minimizing network hops, thus lowering latency.
 Votor then accelerates consensus by allowing block finalization within a maximum of two voting rounds, further decreasing latency.

-The synergistic effect of Rotor and Votor results in a significant overall latency reduction, unlocking unprecedented performance levels and enabling a new generation of real-time applications on the Solana network.
+**The synergistic effect of Rotor and Votor results in a significant overall latency reduction**, unlocking unprecedented performance levels and enabling a new generation of real-time applications on the Solana network.

 Alpenglow achieves this while also bolstering network resilience.
 With its 20+20 model, it can handle a high number of crashed nodes while protecting against a realistic level of malicious behavior.